 Wrapping up a video game will sometimes leave a special mark.
 Do you know what I mean?
 A moment of satisfaction and depression.
 A bittersweet spark of enlightenment.
 Elden Ring entrapped my soul in a grand journey to become Elden Lord.
 It was very reminiscent of the long and perilous trek of Frodo and the One Ring in Lord of the Rings.
 I had not felt this immaculate scale of an adventure in a video game since Final Fantasy XV.
 So I became sad.
 My journey was almost over.
 I knew I was slowly approaching the final boss at the end.

-Exploration in Elden Ring
+Immersive Environments that Transcend Boundaries in Elden Ring

 Exploring the many environments FromSoftware has created feels so natural.
 I started in a ruined, charcoaled church.
 Waddled across various lakes filled with crabs, octopuses, mighty dragons, and loads of abnormal horrors.
 Carefully treaded along putrid swamplands.
 Trotted over countryside’s and pastures on my spectral horse, Torrent.
 Delved into mines and secluded caves.
 Climbed to the top of a mountainous volcano.
 Briskly marched through a land of frozen dead giants.
 Gazed upon beautiful scenery atop the tallest structures, the divine towers.
 And there’s plenty more to see beyond that!